 - Pros: Low cost, virtually chip proof (great for bruxers!), glazed to smooth surface to resist plaque accumulation, used for all teeth, more conservative prep (1 mm chamfer prep compared to the 1.5 mm required for PFMs).

-- Cons: The monolithic color is helpful for matching shades, but less ideal for creating natural looking anteriors, for which we would recommend ZirconiArt.
+- Cons: The monolithic color is helpful for matching shades, but less ideal for creating natural looking anteriors, for which we would recommend ZirconiArt (Porcelain Fused to Zirconia).

 Our CAD/CAM technicians scan and design full contour images so our machines can mill Zirconia blocks sintered to a solid Zirconia frame .
 The milled unit is cut back, and our ceramists place an internal stain on the frame, then layer Feldspathic porcelain on top for a lifelike finish.
 We create both posterior (premolars that require aesthetic detail) and anterior units (better strength and aesthetics without a silver metal frame peeking out along the gingival margin).

-- Pros: All the benefits of the Bruxzir plus higher translucency.
+- Pros: All the benefits of the full zirconia plus higher translucency.
 It can be cemented like the Bruxzir or PFM.

 - Cons: Its strength has been reduced to yield higher translucency.
 It also requires the ideal stump shade and discourages darkly stained preps that will affect the final shade.

-- Usage: Full aesthetic anterior and posterior crowns, single and multi-unit bridges
+- Usage: Full aesthetic anterior and posterior crowns, single to multi-unit bridges.